 Replacement of Inappropriate Materials

 Occasionally we receive paintings into the studio where misguided intentions and amateur restoration have marred an artwork.
 Previous poor tear repairs, where the canvas has not been properly flattened and re-aligned but instead hastily patched up and painted over, can cause the surface to be bumpy and raised.
 In instances such as this for large tears, it is possible that lining would have been the preferred option for conservators had they restored the painting originally.

 Similarly, we have also witnessed paintings that have been ‘lined’ in a way, on to an inappropriate backing and so need to be removed and properly restored.

 One painting we recently restored provides an excellent example of why lining became necessary.

 Mr Stoddart’s painting had deteriorated margins, areas of missing canvas, tears and holes, and had been previously amateurishly ‘lined’ onto a bedsheet (in the image above).

 After removing the painting from the bedsheet, it was evident it was quite a fragile painting requiring more structural stability.
-Through lining, the painting was suitable reinforced and protected against further damage.
-The areas where canvas was previously missing could now be filled and retouched to match in with the rest of the painting.
+Through lining, the painting was suitably reinforced and protected against further damage.
+The areas where the canvas was previously missing could now be filled and retouched to match in with the rest of the painting.
 You can read our detailed Case Study on this restoration here.

 Overall, lining on this occasion was necessary when considering the painting’s condition.
 It was the best course of action to take to ensure that the painting could be stabilised and conserved for the future.